 When it's time to get your eyes checked, make sure you are seeing the right eye care professional for your needs.
-Ophthalmologists, optometrists and opticians are the members of the eye care team who people see most often.
-Each one plays an important role in providing eye care, but many people confuse the different providers and their roles in maintaining your eye health.
+Each member of the eye care team plays an important role in providing eye care, but many people confuse the different providers and their roles in maintaining your eye health.
 The levels of training and expertise—and what they are allowed to do for you—are the major difference between the types of eye care provider.

 An ophthalmologist diagnoses and treats all eye diseases, performs eye surgery and prescribes and fits eyeglasses and contact lenses to correct vision problems.
 Many ophthalmologists are also involved in scientific research on the causes and cures for eye diseases and vision disorders.
 Because they are medical doctors, ophthalmologists can sometimes recognize other health problems that aren't directly related to the eye, and refer those patients to the right medical doctors for treatment.